andreamrau/andrea/content/blog/2018-setting-up-website/index.md

 ---

 As a third addendum to this post, I changed the font family and size per the nice instructions provided by [Alison Hill](https://discourse.gohugo.io/t/hugo-academic-theme-how-to-change-the-font-size/17294/2).

+---

+As a fourth (!) addendum to this post, I converted my whole website to hugo apero using [these instructions](https://hugo-apero-docs.netlify.app/).
+It took me forever to get it configured how I want (all posts about converting a previous hugo academic website were totally worthless to me), but I'm happy with it now!
+I now deploy to Netlify as described [here](https://hugo-apero-docs.netlify.app/start/deploy/), and I changed my custom Google domain to point to the new [website]() rather than my previous one using [these instructions](https://dev.to/lost_semicolon/netlify-and-google-domains-hm3).

+A major part of all of this is that I am now automating the lists of my publications, research projects, and students through the use of a Google sheets spreadsheet that I am parsing in custom R code.
+Maybe one day I will describe my process in another post!